 Case Study: Changing Lives with Implants

-Dentures are not a perfect solution for any patients with missing teeth.
 They take a lot of getting used to.
 They have become far more comfortable than older designs, but they aren’t always suitable for everyone.
-Dentures often require patients to completely change their lifestyle, as a lot of foods aren’t suitable whilst wearing dentures.
-There are many other reasons patients might find dentures off-putting, but the price-point is usually a lot more affordable and appealing over implants.
+Dentures often require patients to completely change their lifestyle.
+This is because a lot of foods aren’t suitable whilst wearing dentures.
+There are many other reasons patients might find dentures off-putting.
+Still, the price-point is usually a lot more affordable and appealing over implants.

 Stage one – starting implant treatment

-He then began the necessary preparations for him to begin a full arch implant-retained bridge treatment (hybrid acrylic bridge).
 This included a full detailed report and a free CT scan*.
-Depending on the treatment you decide to go with, x-rays may be more suitable and cost-effective, but CT scans are generally more successful for full arch implants due to their accuracy and advanced technology.
+Depending on the treatment you decide to go with, x-rays may be more suitable and cost-effective.
+However, CT scans are generally more successful for full arch implants due to their accuracy and advanced technology.
 The CT scan (pictured below) allowed Dr Bagasi to assess the bone levels within this patient’s mouth.
 It also allows for dentists to pre-plan the surgery so that it is as minimally invasive as possible.
 Dentists can also pre-plan for any bone grafting that might also be necessary.

 Stage two – the surgery

-The idea of surgical implants is quite simple.
-Any remaining teeth will need to be removed for a full-arch set of implants, but this will be taken into consideration on a case-to-case basis.
+Any remaining teeth will need to be removed for a full-arch set of implants.
+However, this will be taken into consideration on a case-to-case basis.
 After this, the dentist will need to make a hole in the gums and the jaw, where a special implant will be placed.
-Overtime (the healing process), these implants will start to become more secure as the bone heals.
+Over time, during the healing process, these implants will start to become more secure as the bone heals.
 If there are any issues with the bone, which will be addressed through a CT scan, bone grafting can help the regeneration process.
 Again, this will need to be factored into treatment plans on a case-to-case basis.

-The surgery itself may take a couple of hours to complete, depending on how many implants are being placed along with the complexity of the surgery.
 Because of this, a full morning or afternoon will be booked out for you, but it may not necessarily take that long to complete.
 You’ll need a temporary denture to wear over the implants while they heal, as fitting permanent bridgework at this stage could result in your implants failing to integrate correctly.
 This patient was happy to continue wearing their old dentures for the remaining weeks while the implants had healed.

 Stage three – healing and reviews